pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 ## Local_Internal_Reference

 It is possible to have multiple images in one product, for example frames from a movie.
 For that reason, there is a Local_Internal_Reference at the top of Imaging, which refers to the specific data array being described by this Image instance.
 If you have a second image, you can have a second instance of Imaging that points to that second array.
-The local_reference type is generally “imaging_parameters_to_image_object” and the local_identifier_reference value matches the local_identifier in one of the Array_*_Image classes in the same label.
+The local_reference type is generally "imaging_parameters_to_image_object" and the local_identifier_reference value matches the local_identifier in one of the Array_*_Image classes in the same label.
 Often the value of this identifier is the filename, but that is not required.

 This pointer is the only thing that is absolutely required to be present in order to use IMG.
 PDS requires being explicit about what you are defining, so even if there’s only one image, this confirms that the parameters in img:Imaging are intended to match the actual image array.